 - Avoid heavy or large meals in the hours leading up to sleep

-- Go to bed and wake up at the same time everyday
+- Try to to bed and wake up at the same time everyday

 - Only get in bed when it is time to sleep, allowing the bed to be a stimulus for sleep

-- Avoid screen exposure in the hours leading up to sleep
+- Avoid screen exposure (especially blue light) in the hours leading up to sleep

 - Cooler temperatures and dark or dim lighting promote quality sleep